-8.1 Environmental condition factor:

-8.2 Intensity of operations factor:

-8.3 Hostile action/forced abandonment factor:

-8.4 Incremental transportation factor: The distance between the port of embarkation in the home country and the port of entry in the mission area is estimated at miles ( kilometres).
+8.1 Environmental condition factor: 8.2 Intensity of operations factor: 8.3 Hostile action/forced abandonment factor: 8.4 Incremental transportation factor: The distance between the port of embarkation in the home country and the port of entry in the mission area is estimated at miles (kilometres).
 The factor is set at per cent of the reimbursement rates.

-8.5 The following locations are the agreed originating locations and ports of entry and exit for the purpose of transportation arrangements for the movement of troops/police and equipment:

-Troops/police:

-Airport/port of entry/exit: (in the area of operations)

-Note: The troops/police may be returned to another location nominated by the troop/police contributor, however, the maximum cost to the United Nations will be the cost to the agreed originating location.
-Where a rotation uplifts troops/police from a different port of exit this port shall become the agreed port of entry for these troops/police.
+8.5 The following locations are the agreed originating locations and ports of entry and exit for the purpose of transportation arrangements for the movement of troops and equipment: Troops: Airport/port of entry/exit:(in the troop-contributing country) Airport/port of entry/exit: (in the area of operations) Note : The troops may be returned to another location nominated by the troop contributor, however, the maximum cost to the United Nations will be the cost to the agreed originating location.
+Where a rotation uplifts troops from a different port of exit this port shall become the agreed port of entry for these troops.
+Equipment: Originating location: Port of embarkation/disembarkation: (in the contributing country) or Border crossing at embarkation/disembarkation: (in the contributing country when landlocked or moving by road/rail) Port of embarkation/disembarkation:(in the mission area) Article 9 was caused by the personnel or equipment provided by the Government in the performance of services or any other activity or operation under this MOU.
+However, if the loss, damage, death or injury arose from gross negligence or wilful misconduct of the personnel provided by the Government, the Government will be liable for such claims.

-Equipment:

-Originating location: ----------------------- --

-Port of embarkation/disembarkation: (in the contributing country)

-or

-Border crossing at embarkation/disembarkation: (in the contributing country when landlocked or moving by road/rail)

-Port of embarkation/disembarkation: (in the mission area)